IvanShmarov/Instruments-scripts/README.md

 # Instruments scripts

-This repository contains all scripts for my summer project, which is about getting I-V curves from pervoskite sollar cells under various temperatures
+This repository contains all scripts for my summer project, which is about getting I-V curves from perovskite sollar cells under various temperatures